-Unlike previous study~\cite{3d-mem} that is constrained by pre-recorded images to perform visual reasoning, our model introduces a novel-view synthesis into the visual reasoning pipeline as illustrated in~\Fref{fig:judge_overview}.
+Unlike previous study~\cite{3d-mem}, which are constrained to pre-recorded images for visual reasoning, our model integrates novel view synthesis directly into the reasoning pipeline.
 This pipeline is effective when the initial camera views are suboptimal due to scene ambiguities such as occlusions or complex object relationships.
-We therefore adjust the initial viewpoints via novel-view rendering.
-In the adjustment stage, we generate perturbed initial views and employ a VLM-as-Judge module to assess their informativeness, ultimately selecting more suitable viewpoints for the given questions.